soniamartis/system-design/concepts/database_indexes.md

 - limitations

 ### Data structure
-- Uses a balanced tree like AVL/Red-black in memory and SSTable that is a sorted log on disk
+- Uses a balanced BST like AVL/Red-black in memory and SSTable that is a sorted log on disk
-- Writes are directed to this in-memory balanced tree, once it reaches a certain size, it is then flushed to the disk in sorted order as an SSTable
+- Writes are directed to this in-memory balanced BST , once it reaches a certain size, it is then flushed to the disk in sorted order as an SSTable
-- In balanced tree, we can insert in any order and can read in sorted order
+- In balanced BST, we can insert in any order and can read in sorted order
-- Bloomfilter is used in addition mentioned below
+- Bloomfilters and sparse in-memory indexes are used in addition for read optimisations
-- In SSTable, we can maintain a sparse index for efficient search instead of a hash index, since the data on sstable is sorted

 ### Merging and compaction
-- SSTable segments are merged and compacted similar to the merge stage in a mergesort algorithm
+- SSTable segments are merged and compacted similar to the merge stage in a mergesort algorithm in O(N) time
 - If 2 segments are being merged and if key appears in both segments, then the key from the more recent segment will be picked
 - The same key does not repeat twice within the same segment